plutoscarab/Foundations/Foundations/Bijections/Readme.md

 ### Nat struct
 A natural number.

-### Integer class
+### Integer.cs
 Implements a bijection between natural numbers and integers.

-### List class
+### List.cs
 Implements a bijection between natural numbers and finite lists of natural numbers.

-### Poly class
-Implements an enumeration of polynomials with integer coefficients.
-Bijection not yet implemented.
+This is actually a family of bijections with a parameter to determine the balance between the list length and the size of the values.

-### Rational class
+### Rational.cs
 Implements a bijection between natural numbers and non-negative rational numbers.
+This differs from the pair bijection in Tuple.cs because pairs such as (2,4) are not included since 2/4 is equivalent to 1/2.

-### Set class
+### Set.cs
 Implements a bijection between natural numbers and finite sets of natural numbers.
+This is actually a family of bijections with a parameter to determine the balnce between the set size and the size of the values.

-### Tuple class
+### Tuple.cs
-Implements a bijection between natural numbers and ordered n-tuples of natural numbers.
+Implements bijections between natural numbers and ordered n-tuples of natural numbers.

-### Word class
+### Word.cs
-Implements a bijection between natural numbers and finite lists of values from a finite alphabet.
+Implements a bijection between natural numbers and finite lists of values from a finite alphabet, e.g. lists of bytes or lists of characters.